DasNaCl/csc/popl/revs/rebuttal.md

 > The coloring of the paper is distracting.

-We want to note that past iterations of POPL already have several papers that make extensive use of color.
+We want to note that past iterations of POPL already have several papers that make extensive use of color to aide readers.
-Nevertheless, removing color is a minor change that should not influence the acceptance of the paper.

 > Figure 1, allowing $\varepsilon$ events to be arbitrarily inserted does not account for timing behavior.
 Is this intended?